About Creating Custom Rules

 [PCM_Adjustment In]:= NONEMPTYTUPLE ([PCM_Input],[PCM_Rule]) ([PCM_Input],[PCM_Rule]) * .10;

-Custom Calculation Rule Example
+Custom Rule Example

 In this example, the Entity and Account dimensions are specified for the target range for the calculation, and the formula will be executed for all cells in that range.

-Example of a Custom Rule
+Example of a Calculation Rule

 Note:

-The custom calculation rule in this example is used in the BksML50 sample application provided with Enterprise Profitability and Cost Management.
+The custom rule in this example is used in the BksML50 sample application provided with Enterprise Profitability and Cost Management.
 See Creating the Sample Application for information on how to access the sample application.